 Employees at all levels of the organization are responsible for managing the day-to-day risks that arise in the context of their mandate.
-The First Line of Defense is provided by employees across the businesses and Functional Units who are responsible for providing products and services, and for the execution of activities.
+The First Line of Defense is provided by employees across the Businesses and Corporate Support Segments who are responsible for providing products and services, and for the execution of activities.
 The First Line has the ownership and accountability for:

-- Risk identification, assessment, mitigation, monitoring and reporting in accordance with established risk policies and Risk Appetite; - Ensuring appropriate and adequate capabilities to manage risks relevant to the Segment; - Alignment of business and operational strategies with good Conduct and Risk Appetite.
+- Risk identification, assessment, mitigation, monitoring and reporting of regulatory Compliance risk in accordance with established Risk Policies and Risk Appetite; - Ensuring appropriate and adequate capabilities to manage risks relevant to the Segment; - Alignment of business and operational strategies with strong Risk Conduct and Culture, and Risk Appetite. - Execution of Business and Corporate Segments' Risk Governance practices.